Coney Island (1943 film): Plot

-In order to prevent Eddie from getting Kate, Joe is willing to give her up himself, and writes to Broadway impresario William Hammerstein (Matt Briggs), who comes to hear her sing.
+In order to prevent Eddie from getting Kate, Joe is willing to give her up himself, and writes to Broadway impresario William Hammerstein, who comes to hear her sing.
 Eddie and Frankie conspire to get her out of the saloon that night, however, and when Joe learns that Kate has missed her audition, he tells her that Eddie is only using her.
 Crushed, Kate accompanies Joe to Hammerstein's theater the next day to sing for him, but reconciles with Eddie when he apologizes.

 They prepare to marry that afternoon, but Joe again comes between them by hiring an actor to tell Kate that Eddie has secured a bank loan for his club by using her singing services as collateral.
 Kate is devastated and breaks up with Eddie, despite his pleas of innocence.
 Later, Hammerstein stages a show starring Kate, and Joe, who acts as her business manager, proposes to her.
 Kate gently refuses, and when Eddie appears backstage that evening, he tricks Joe into revealing that he broke up their wedding as an astonished Kate listens.

 Kate returns to the stage, but after the finale, Joe sneaks Eddie into the orchestra to play the piano.
 Kate realizes that Eddie is there, and the couple smile at each other as she sings a romantic ballad to him.